siberianfox/tinygwiki/TinyG-Command-Line.md

 This page describes what you can do from the command line in TinyG.
+Basically, it's entering configuration values and commands, and sending lines of Gcode.

+# Terms, Concepts and Background
+This page describes how configuration works in **text mode**.
+All configs on this page are also accessible in [**JSON mode**](https://github.com/synthetos/TinyG/wiki/JSON-Operation).
+Well almost.
+Those few commands that apply to only one mode or the other are noted.

 ## Text Mode and JSON Mode
 TinyG can operate in either text mode (command line mode) or JSON mode.
 In text mode TinyG accepts $ config lines and normal Gcode blocks, and returns responses as human-friendly ASCII text.
 Text mode responses return "ok>" or "err" to maintain compatibility with grbl parsers.